 In more severe cases, suicidal thoughts, with planning or attempts can be seen.
 Co-occurring disorders or addictions may also be present, with self-medication a common theme among those attempting to deal with depression.

-Seeking professional help is essential in both determining the root cause of the depression and in laying out an appropriate treatment plan for improving your quality of life.
+Seeking rehab for teenage depression is essential in both determining the root cause of the depression and in laying out an appropriate treatment plan for improving your quality of life.

 What Treatment Is Available?